-Friedrich Wilhelm I ruled Prussia from the year 1713 until his death in 1740.
-During this time, Wilhelm grew the Prussian Army from 38,000 men to over 80,000.
+Friedrich Wilhelm I ruled Prussia from the year 1713 until his passing in 1740.
+During this time, Wilhelm grew the Prussian Army from 38,000 to over 80,000.
 In addition to growing the overall ranks, Friedrich also had a preoccupation with developing his own personal regiment of unusually tall soldiers.
 These soldiers were known formally as the Grand Grenadiers of Potsdam.
-However, they were widely known and referred to as the Potsdam Giants.
+However, they were widely known and referred to as the "Potsdam Giants."

-Queen Juana I of Castile, often referred to as Juana the Mad, was the daughter of Queen Isabella I of Castile and King Ferdinand II of Aragon.
-Juana was set to marry Philip the Handsome of Austria.
-They did not speak each other's languages, but upon meeting, they immediately fell in love and were immediately wed.
-However, as Juana fell more deeply in love with her husband, Philip became increasingly unfaithful to his wife, which sent Juana into fits of rage and despair that revealed her delicate mental health.
+Queen Juana I of Castile, often referred to as "Joan" or "Juana the Mad," was the daughter of Queen Isabella I of Castile and King Ferdinand II of Aragon.
+Juana married Philip the Handsome of Austria when she was a teen and, soon after, began having children with him.
+Philip became increasingly unfaithful to his wife, which sent Juana into fits of rage and despair that revealed her delicate mental health.

-It is rumored that before a race, Caligula would let Incitatus sleep with him.
 Another rumor maintains that Caligula made Incitatus a consul, although this has been disputed by historians.